Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ##### Making things work <a href="#ci-integrations-making-things-work" id="ci-integrations-making-things-work"></a>

 To update the `CI Integrations Validate` command we should follow the next steps:

 1. Create the main abstractions in the `Metrics Core` package: `ValidationTarget`, `ValidationConclusion`, `TargetValidationResult`, `ValidationResult`, `ValidationResultBuilder`, `ValidationResultPrinter`.
 2. Replace the existing `FieldValidationConclusion` enum with the `ConfigFieldValidationConclusion` class that aggregates the `ValidationConclusion`s.
-3. Rename the existing integrations' config field classes to the integrations' validation target (e.g., the `BuildkiteSourceConfigField` class should be renamed to the `BuildkiteSourceValidationTarget`, etc.), and update them use the `ValidationTarget`s respectively.
+3. Rename the existing integrations' config field classes to the integrations' validation target (e.g., the `BuildkiteSourceConfigField` class should be renamed to the `BuildkiteSourceValidationTarget`, etc.), and update them to use the `ValidationTarget`s respectively.
 4. Update the validation methods of each integration's validation delegate (e.g., `BuildkiteSourceValidationDelegate`, `FirestoreDestinationValidationDelegate`, etc.) to return the `TargetValidationResult`.
 5. Update the `.validate()` methods of each validator (e.g., `BuildkiteSourceValidator`, `FirestoreDestinationValidator`, etc.) to return the updated `ValidationResult` containing the `ValidationTarget`s and `TargetValidationResult`s.
-6. Delete the outdated abstractions covered by the `validation` package of the `Metrics Core`: `ConfigField`, `FieldValidationConclusion`, `FieldValidationResult`, `ValidationResult`, `ValidationResultBuilder`, `ValidationResultPrinter`.
+6. Delete the outdated abstractions in the `CI Integrations` tool that is now covered by the `validation` package of the `Metrics Core`: `ConfigField`, `FieldValidationConclusion`, `FieldValidationResult`, `ValidationResult`, `ValidationResultBuilder`, `ValidationResultPrinter`.

 Consider the following diagrams that demonstrate the updated config validation for the `CoolIntegration`: